x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/journaling.md

 When implementing journaling, you must consider journaling reports and IRM-protected messages.
 IRM-protected messages will affect the search and discovery capabilities of third-party archiving systems that don't have RMS support built-in.
 In Microsoft 365 or Office 365, you can configure Journal Report Decryption to save a clear-text copy of the message in a journal report.

 > [!IMPORTANT]
 > The Journal Report Decryption feature currently does not support the explicit use of OME templates.
-If you utilize a mail flow rule to apply OME template, the Journal report will not contain a decrypted copy of the message.
-Journal Report Decryption currently only works with the default OME template implicitly applied by Exchange Online (on OME messages).
+If you use a mail flow rule (also known as a transport rule) to apply an OME template, the journal report will not contain a decrypted copy of the message.
+Currently, journal report decryption only works with the default OME template that's implicitly applied by Exchange Online (on OME messages).

 ## Troubleshooting